Increased Awareness Doesn’t Equal Increased Action

 Reducing Member Abrasion With More Effective Engagement

-The goal for this program was to motivate more women to schedule a breast cancer screening with their PCP.
+The goal for this program was to motivate more people to schedule a breast cancer screening with their PCP.
 Out of the total population included in this program, we were able to reach 94% of members with 72% engaging with the outreach.
 Further, it only took 2.2 outreach attempts to spark action from the members engaged.
 This meant that not only did we choose the right channels to maximize engagement, but we used the right language to compel people to interact with the communications.

 As we’ve learned, one messaging sequence can make all the difference and literally save a life, or give someone the chance to spend their life the way they want to.